-Everything You Should Know About Human Chorionic Gonadotropin (HCG)
+Human Chorionic Gonadotropin (HCG) – Everything You Should Know About

-What is HCG?
+What Is HCG?

-Things You Must Know About hCG Levels
+Things You Must Know About HCG Levels

-• hCG is formed by the cells in the placenta after an egg has been fertilised and attached itself to the uterine wall.
+• hCG is formed by the cells in the placenta after an egg has been fertilised and attached to the uterine wall.

 • A blood test can detect hCG as early as 11 days into conception.

-• A urine test takes a little longer and hCG can take 12-14 days to become visible in urine.
+• A urine test takes a little longer, and hCG can take 12-14 days to become visible in urine.

 • hCG counts usually double every 48-72 hours.